aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldformat/datetimeformat/_index.md

 ---
 title: FieldFormat.DateTimeFormat
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a formatting that is applied to a date and time field result.
+description: FieldFormat property.
+Gets or sets a formatting that is applied to a date and time field result.
 Corresponds to the  switch in C#
 type: docs
 weight: 10
 url: /net/aspose.words.fields/fieldformat/datetimeformat/